China shares hit 5-week high as foreign inflows jump ahead of Shanghai reopening | Business

 China shares hit 5-week high as foreign inflows jump ahead of Shanghai reopening

-Chinese shares closed at five-week highs on Tuesday, led by a rally in stocks of consumer and high-tech firms, as the market witnessed its highest foreign inflows for this year ahead of Shanghai's imminent reopening and easing of COVID-19 curbs, .
+Chinese shares closed at five-week highs on Tuesday, led by a rally in consumer and high-tech stocks, as the market witnessed its highest foreign inflows for this year ahead of Shanghai's imminent reopening of its economy and easing of COVID-19 curbs.
+The blue-chip CSI300 index ended 1.6% higher at 4,091.52 — the highest closing level since April 19.

 - Country: